misiektoja/xbox_monitor/SUPPORT.md

 ## Before you post

 Include the version, how you installed it (PyPI or manual script), your operating system, the monitored gamertag or XUID you passed and what you expected instead.
-Run the failing command with `--debug` and attach the relevant part of the log, which the tool writes unless you pass `--disable-logging`.
+Run the failing command with `--verbose --debug` and attach the relevant part of the log, which the tool writes unless you pass `--disable-logging`.

 Never post your Microsoft application client ID or client secret, the generated token file, SMTP passwords, webhook URLs or a complete configuration file.
 Redact monitored gamertags if they matter to you.